ConcreteLlama/digital-foundry-downloader/README.md

 Sets whether or not to scan your filesystem for existing files + update the db.
 If your destination is a network drive and you're experiencing a slow startup it's probably worth setting this to false.

+### MAX_CONNECTIONS_PER_DOWNLOAD

+DEFAULT: 1

+Set maximum number of simultaneous connections per download.
+This is a bit experimental at this stage so.. here there be dragons and all that.
+If your download speeds are slower than expected, try this out.
+Once I've run this for a while without issues I'll update the default

 ### PUSHBULLET_API_KEY